20200806 Package: azcv.

-20200806 The MLHub package azcv utilises the Azure Computer Vision cloud API to access closed source pre-built models for computer vision tasks.
-The package provides a demonstration, a graphical user interface, and command line tools that utilise the pre-built models.
+The azcv package utilises the Azure Computer Vision cloud API to access closed source pre-built models for computer vision tasks.
+The package provides a demonstration, a graphical user interface, and command line tools that utilise pre-built, generally deep learning, computer vision models.

 Individual command line tools are packaged for common computer vision tasks including image analysis to extract descriptions of the images, word recognition from images, landmark identification, thumbnail generation, and more.
 The command line tools can be used within command pipelines for tasks including the tagging of personal photos folder, analysis of images from a cameras monitoring a bird feeder, reading street signs to support a driver, and reading handwritten texts.

 Most of the commands provided by the package take an image as a parameter which may be a URL or a path to a local file.
 For brevity through this chapter the URLs we use are short URLs generated through bitly.

 ml install azcv ml configure azcv ml readme azcv ml commands azcv ml demo azcv ml gui azcv